ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

 plausible or not).
-It then provides its `cltv_expiry_delta` and the node from which it received the `peerswap_init`, and adds it to the routehint it received, then feeds that routehing back to the offerrer.
+It then provides its `cltv_expiry_delta` and the node from which it received the `peerswap_init`, and adds it to the routehint it received, then feeds that routehint back to the offerrer.

 The acceptor also generates its in-sidepool HTLC ephemeral and